-The other day a Monarch butterfly stopped to rest on the Wild Grape Vine which covers the chain link fence which surrounds my in-ground pool.
-I think that was the first time I’ve ever seen a butterfly lite on the grapevine, so it got me thinking.
-Do Wild Grapes support pollinators?
+The other day a Monarch butterfly stopped to rest on the wild grape vine which covers the chain link fence which surrounds my in-ground pool.
+I think that was the first time I’ve ever seen a butterfly alight on the grapevine, so it got me thinking.
+Do wild grapes support pollinators?

 Wild Grapes support pollinators

-According to my research, Wild Grape flowers are frequented by native bees and wasps, most notably the small sweat bees.
+Yes!
+According to my research, wild grape flowers are frequented by native bees and wasps, most notably the small sweat bees.
 They also are a source of food for songbirds, gamebirds and small and large mammals.
 I also found they were dioecious, which means they require insect cross-pollination, requiring both male and female plants to be able to produce fruit.

-Wild grape species grow in a variety of habitats from dry, sandy soils to rich, moist soils throughout the United States.
-Using their tendrils for support, they like to climb and intertwine in upright structures.
-They can be absolutely deadly if left to overtake a tree canopy.
-They can block out light, reducing the photosynthesis and weakening the tree.
-They can form a platform which holds the weight of snow and ice, causing a weakened tree to break or even topple.
+Native wild grape species grow in a variety of habitats from dry, sandy soils to rich, moist soils throughout the United States.
+Using their tendrils for support, they like to climb and intertwine in upright structures, including trees and shrubs.
+Although they can co-habitat with most trees and shrubs, left uncontrolled, they can deform a tree by shading out new branch growth and breaking branches from the added weight and from girdling.
+They can be absolutely deadly, if left to overtake a tree canopy.
+They block out light, reducing the photosynthesis and weakening the tree.
+They can form a platform in the tree canopy which holds the weight of snow and ice, causing a weakened tree to break or even topple.

 Controlling grape vines

-Except for removing run-away grapevines on trees and shrubs, I prefer to cut the vines in the fall and paint the stems.
-I’ve found for most woody-type stem plants, cutting in fall when they’re starting to go dormant and painting the cut stem with herbicide is the most effective.
+When using herbicide, I prefer to cut the vines in the fall and safely and carefully paint the the cut end of the stems.
+I’ve found for most woody-type stem plants, cutting in fall when they’re starting to go dormant and painting just the cut stem with herbicide is the most effective.
 Although tempting, cutting and painting during the summer when you first spy the plant, typically results in regrowth and suckering the following year, if not the same year.